 Valium is one of the most well-known and recognizable brands of the drug diazepam, a very powerful benzodiazepine.
-Benzodiazepines are a class of drug that is most frequently prescribed to those individuals living with some form of anxiety or panic disorder.
+Benzodiazepines are a class of drugs most frequently prescribed to individuals with some form of anxiety or panic disorder.
 Valium is classified as a controlled substance, so while it is only available by prescription and not over-the-counter, it remains one of the most abused drugs in the benzodiazepine category.

 Benzodiazepines like Valium are not depressants or stimulants in the conventional sense, though Valium does produce a mildly sedating effect.
-It works to relax the individual’s muscles, helping to relieve tension and oppose convulsions, while taking effect quicker and lasting longer than many other drugs in the benzodiazepine class.
+It relaxes the individual’s muscles, helping to relieve tension and oppose convulsions while taking effect quicker and lasting longer than many other drugs in the benzodiazepine class.

 Valium works by increasing the effectiveness of a substance called GABA, which helps to slow down the brain and central nervous system activity.
 Valium also works to help release larger amounts of dopamine, helping the body to feel a more significant degree of pleasure and satisfaction.
-This powerful manipulation of neurotransmitters makes Valium one of the most effective treatments for anxiety or panic, while also making it a very highly addictive substance.
+This powerful manipulation of neurotransmitters makes Valium one of the most effective treatments for anxiety or panic and a highly addictive substance.

 The effects on GABA, as well as the physical and mental feelings and effects it produces, create an extremely high potential for the individual to develop a physical dependence.
-The mild sedative effects and calming nature of Valium also create a highly attractive substance for users while the chemical processes quickly create a nearly inescapable use & reward cycle.
+In addition, the mild sedative effects and calming nature of Valium also create a highly attractive substance for users, while the chemical processes quickly create a nearly inescapable use & reward cycle.

 With Valium being a member of the benzodiazepine class of substances, it plays a significant role in the addictions of those living with polysubstance use disorder.
-Using Valium in conjunction with other drugs of almost any type can create a potentially deadly overdose situation.
-However, with Valium remaining one of the most effective and commonly prescribed anxiety and panic medications, the number of people dealing with potential addiction is only going to increase.
+Using Valium with drugs of almost any type can create a potentially deadly overdose.
+However, with Valium remaining one of the most effective and commonly prescribed anxiety and panic medications, the number of people dealing with potential addiction will only increase.

 The most commonly reported symptoms of Valium withdrawals include:

-There are also more uncommon symptoms that can occur, usually with cessation of a more severe addiction, including:
+There are also more uncommon side effects that can occur, usually with cessation of a more severe addiction, including:

 One of the most powerful neurochemical changes that Valium creates is a higher level of dopamine, which builds a strong dependence on the substance.
-The dopamine changes are also not limited to simply causing a sudden release of it, but also changing the amount that the body releases when needed.
-This twofold chemical reinforcement tricks the body into believing that it needs Valium to function normally.
+The dopamine changes are also not limited to simply causing a sudden release of it but also changing the amount the body releases when needed.
+This twofold chemical reinforcement tricks the body into believing it needs Valium to function normally.

 Once Valium is taken consistently for a short time, the foundation for addiction will already be laid.
-The development of a tolerance after only a short period of taking the drug leads the user to either take larger amounts of the drug or to take the drug more often.
-This leads to stronger withdrawal symptoms in the event that the individual tries to lower or stop their dosage.
+The development of tolerance after only a short period of taking the drug leads the user to either take larger amounts of the drug or to take the drug more often.
+This leads to stronger withdrawal symptoms if the individual tries to lower or stop their dosage.

-The tolerance and the chemical dependency that has been built will produce immediate withdrawal symptoms when the level of Valium in the system drops enough.
-In those that adhere to a strict schedule, the withdrawal symptoms may begin to start in only a few hours if a scheduled dose is missed or forgotten.
+The tolerance and the chemical dependency built will produce immediate withdrawal symptoms when the level of Valium in the system drops enough.
+In those that adhere to a strict schedule, the withdrawal symptoms may begin in only a few hours if a scheduled dose is missed or forgotten.

-While the difficulty and severity of the individual withdrawal experience will depend on countless variables and will be highly subjective, there are many common symptoms.
-In many cases, these are simply uncomfortable or bothersome, and in others, they can be painful and even damaging.
+While the difficulty and severity of the individual withdrawal experience will depend on countless variables and be highly subjective, there are many common symptoms.
+In many cases, these are uncomfortable or bothersome; in others, they can be painful and damaging.

 Valium Withdrawals Timeline